lou-cs/company/README.md

 To be recognized globally as the foremost educational authority in XR; committed to providing the highest quality training, instruction and a comprehensive learning experience that prepares graduates for successful careers within immersive technology.

-Our current long term goal is to reach over 1000 learners annually with instructor-led courses by December 31, 2022.
+Our long term goal is to reach over 1000 learners annually with instructor-led courses by December 31, 2022.

 ## <a name="values"></a>Values